abhijeet-dhumal/llama-stack-rag/README.md

 ---

-*Built with ❤️ using LlamaStack, Streamlit, and modern AI technologies*
+*Built with ❤️ using LlamaStack, Ollama, FAISS, Streamlit, and modern AI technologies*